-In this instance the proposal is to construct new fences, retaining wall, driveway entry and parking on an allotment of land, which has accommodated a dwelling for more than 60 years.
+In this instance the proposal is to carryout minor alterations and additions to the existing dwelling.
 The proposal retains the dwelling with no change to the height, scale and envelope that currently exists.
+The dwelling is screened from view by extensive planting.

 The aims of the policy require the proposal to protect and preserve the coastal environment and for the proposal to be of an appropriate type, bulk, scale and size.
-It is considered that the proposal provides an appropriate response to the coastal environment in terms of providing a landscaped transition between private land and the foreshore reserve.
+It is considered that the proposal provides an appropriate response to the coastal environment in terms of providing a landscaped transition between private land and the foreshore.
 The proposed development is of a type, bulk, scale and size which is consistent with its context and surrounding built form so that it is considered appropriate to its coastal location.

 The proposal does not hinder existing access to the coastal foreshore and is not of a type that lends itself to providing increased access.
-A consideration of the shadow impacts of the proposal demonstrate that there will be no significant impact on the coastal foreshore and that views from the public domain will not be affected by the proposal.
+A consideration of the shadow impacts of the proposal demonstrate that there will be no significant impact and that views from the public domain will not be affected by the proposal.